palmerlab/behaviour_box/README.md

 : This function parses an `input` string and uses it to set the value of global paramaters.
 If the input is of the form `variablename : value` `variablename` will be updated to be equal to `value`

+`TrialReward(mode, t_rewardEND, rewardCond, break_wrongChoice = false, waterVol = 10, verbose = true)`
+: This fucntion returns a character corresponding to the lick status returns a character:
+             'L' -- correct hit on left port
+             'R' -- correct hit on right port
+             'l' -- incorrect lick on left port
+             'r' -- incorrect lick on right port
+             '-' -- unknown; in conditioning this
+                    function exits before the animal has
+                    a chance to respond
+             'M' -- No lick detected during reward period